-– Jonathan Hessen, host.
+– Jonathan Hessen, Host.

-– Amir Oren, analyst.
+– Amir Oren, Analyst.

-– Dr. Nir Boms, Research Fellow at Moshe Dayan Center for Middle Eastern Studies.
+– Dr. Nir Boms, Research Fellow, Moshe Dayan Center at Tel Aviv University.